Make an initial guess of FvCB model parameter values for one curve

 object representing one C3 CO2 response curve.
 The return value of

-this function will be a numeric vector with nine elements, representing the
+this function will be a numeric vector with twelve elements, representing the

 values of alpha_g